Speaking at planning meetings

 Due to the Government guidance on measures to reduce the transmission of coronavirus (COVID-19), we will holding meetings in a virtual manner which will be live webcast on our website.
 Members of the public who would normally register to speak will be asked to provide a written statement instead, the statement will then be read out by the Governance and Democracy Case Manager after the Planning Officer has presented their report.

 Guidelines to follow

 If you would like to speak at a planning meeting, you will need to submit your request to a member of the Governance Team in advance of the meeting.
-You can request to speak at a meeting by telephoning 01823 219735 or emailing your full name, the agenda item, whether you are for or against the application along with your statement to the Governance Team using email@example.com
+You can request to speak at a meeting by telephoning 01823 219735 or emailing your full name, application number and whether you are in support for or against the application along with your statement to the Governance Team using firstname.lastname@example.org

 Any requests need to be received by 4pm on the day that provides 2 clear working days before the meeting (excluding the day of the meeting itself).
 For example, if the meeting is due to take place on a Thursday, requests need to be received by 4pm on the Monday prior to the meeting.
 Please note that only written representations received by this date and time can be published and taken into consideration.